 Description And Comments

-The American Adventure production is a composite of everything Disney does best.
-Housed in an imposing brick structure reminiscent of colonial Philadelphia, the 29-minute show is a stirring, but sanitized, rendition of American history narrated by an audioanimatronic Mark Twain (who carries a smoking cigar) and Ben Franklin (who climbs a set of stairs to visit Thomas Jefferson).
-Behind a stage (almost half the size of a football field) is a 28 x 155-foot rear-projection screen (the largest ever used) on which motion picture images are interwoven with action on stage.
+Housed in an imposing brick structure reminiscent of Colonial Philadelphia, the 29-minute show is a stirring, albeit sanitized, rendition of American history, narrated by an animatronic Mark Twain (who carries a burning cigar) and Ben Franklin.
+Behind a stage almost half the size of a football field is a 28-by-155–foot rear-projection screen— the largest ever used—on which motion picture images are interwoven with onstage action.

-Though the production elicits patriotic emotion in some viewers, others find it overstated and boring.
+The production rouses patriotic emotion in some viewers but drowsiness in others.
 A man from Fort Lauderdale, Florida, writes:

-I've always disagreed with you about The American Adventure.
-I saw it about ten years ago and snoozed through it.
-We tried it again since you said it was updated.
-It was still ponderous.
-Casey used the time for a nap, and I was checking my watch, waiting for it to be over.
-I'll try it again in 10 years.
+I saw The American Adventure about 10 years ago and snoozed through it.
+I tried it again and it was still ponderous.
+I’ll try it again in 10 years.

 But an Iowa City, Iowa, father of three thinks a lot of people are missing the point: